magnusuis/Dat640/README.md

 ### Available Scripts

-To install all necessary packages, run:
+To install all necessary packages, run the following command:

 ```bash
 npm install